 On social media this can lead to what researchers call ‘echo chambers’, when beliefs are reinforced by communication and repetition inside a closed system insulated from outside rebuttal.
 This can unintentionally reinforce personal confirmation bias, cementing presupposed narratives or perceptions of communities and what we deem European, democratic or truthful.

 The power of misinformation on social media cannot be overstated.
 It is transcendental in nature, difficult to police and arguably the greatest weapon of the information age.
 As online misinformation becomes harder to identify, the European Commission along with REA, the European Research Executive Agency, is resolute in its ongoing commitment to funding science and research projects that will give EU citizens the tools to avoid the pitfalls of ‘fake news’.
 The following are a series of Horizon Europe funded initiatives:

-The Co-Inform project has created a tool that will help you identify misinformation via a transparent misinformation tracker for your web browser.
+The Co-Inform project has created a tool that will help you identify misinformation via a transparent for your web browser.
 The project can be described as a misinformation detection system, but with a twist: it provides the general public with evidence as to why their content is tagged as misinformation.
 Just like misinformation detection, misinformation linking is based on automated algorithms which predict whether a given content is misleading.
 It finds existing credibility signals online (reviews by reputable fact checkers, reputation ratings), evaluates previous posts from the same source, and estimates the accuracy of content based on social media reactions.
 To contrast misinformation online, the project has involved citizens, journalists, fact checkers and policy makers.
 Co-Inform can be installed either as a browser extension for the general public or as a dashboard for policymakers and journalists.
 The dashboard version allows users to filter tweets or articles by topic and labels them as credible or not credible.

 Trust is the basis of scientific communication